The 2018 outburst of MAXI J1820+070 as seen by Insight-HXMT: Summary and conclusion

 \section{Summary and conclusion}

 In this study, we fit the spectra of the 2018 outburst of MAXI J1820+070 observed by \textit{Insight}-HXMT with different models.
-The main findings are as follows:
+The main findings are reported in Table~\ref{model_comparison} and can be summarized as follows:

 \begin{enumerate} \item {Models with different thermal components give different fitting results of the inner disk radius and spin values in the soft state.
 Model 2, adopting the non-relativistic thermal model \texttt{diskbb}, shows that $R_{\mathrm{in}}$ is near the ISCO and $a_*$ is about 0.98.
-Model 3, adopting the relativistic thermal model \texttt{nkbb}, shows that $R_{\mathrm{in}}$ is about $10\,R_{\mathrm{ISCO}}$ and $a_*$ is about 0.3.
+Model~3, adopting the relativistic thermal model \texttt{nkbb}, shows that $R_{\mathrm{in}}$ is about $10\,R_{\mathrm{ISCO}}$ and $a_*$ is about 0.3.
 However, if we set the inclination angle to be $32^{\circ}$ and change the hardening factor and disk electron density (Model~3$^\star$), the results given by the two models are more consistent.
 The spin inferred with Model~3$^\star$ is about 0.94.}

-\item {We study the evolution of corona from the analysis of the scattering fraction and emissivity index $q$.
+\item {We study the evolution of the corona from the analysis of the scattering fraction and emissivity index $q$.
 All models agree that the scattering fraction is high in the hard and intermediate states and it is low in the soft state.
 In Model~2, the emissivity index $q$ is very high in the soft state, therefore the corona may be compact and close to the black hole.
-However, in Model~3 and Model~3$^\star$, the emissivity index $q$ remains almost stable in the whole outburst, indicating that the cause of the reduced scattering fraction in the soft state may be the changes in corona electron density instead of the corona size.}
+However, in Model~3 and Model~3$^\star$, the emissivity index $q$ remains almost stable in the whole outburst, indicating that the cause of the reduced scattering fraction in the soft state may be the changes in the corona electron density rather than in the corona size.}

 \item We study the relationship among the inner disk radius, mass accretion rate, photon index and the LFQPO frequency.
-The LFQPO frequency exhibits a slow variation with both the mass accretion rate and the inner disk radius.
-Additionally, we observe a positive correlation between the photon index and the QPO frequency.
-We employ the formula for the relativistic dynamic frequency of a truncated accretion disk, and we obtain the black hole spin parameters $a_{*}=0.800\pm0.017$. \end{enumerate}
+We do not find any correlation between the LFQPO frequency and the inner disk radius and the mass accretion rate.
+We observe a positive correlation between the photon index and the QPO frequency.
+We employ the formula for the relativistic dynamic frequency of a truncated accretion disk and we obtain the black hole spin parameter $a_{*}=0.800\pm0.017$. \end{enumerate}

 This work was supported by the Natural Science Foundation of Shanghai, Grant No.~22ZR1403400, and the National Natural Science Foundation of China (NSFC), Grant No.~12250610185, 11973019, and 12261131497.